zacanger/niddesa/text/generated-translations/mahaniddesa/04-sinhala-google.md

 The Vedas are called the Four Ways of Wisdom (ii) Wisdom, Wisdom, Wisdom, Dharmavicaya Sambodhyayanga, Vimansava Vidarshana Samyak Drishti That is.
-From such doctors the genocide went to the brink of death and the extreme went to safety Went to the aid, went to the nirvana, went to the end of the doctors Gone or gone to the end of the doctors.
+From such doctors the genocide went to the brink of death and the extreme went to safety Went to the aid, went to the Nibbana, went to the end of the doctors Gone or gone to the end of the doctors.
 The doctor is called.
 Seven Dhammas are known Hence the name Vedagu '(iii) Suspicion is known because self-perception is known Lust is known because it is known to take other forms of stone.